ItalyPaleAle/unlocker/README.md

 >   curl https://10.20.30.40:8080/wrap \
 >     --insecure \
 >     -H "Content-Type: application/json" \
->     --data '{"vault":"myunlockerkv","keyId":"wrappingkey1","value":"aGVsbG93b3JsZA==","timeout":600}' \
+>     --data '{"vault":"myrevaulterkv","keyId":"wrappingkey1","value":"aGVsbG93b3JsZA==","timeout":600}' \
 >   | jq -r .state
 > )
 > ```

 The request to the `/result/:state` endpoint will hang until the operation is complete.
 Note that your client (or any network or proxy you're connecting through) may make the request time out before you can get the result.
 In this case, it's safe to re-invoke the request until you get status code of 200 (the response contains your wrapped key) or 400-499 (a 4xx status code happens when the request was denied or expired).
-Note that once you retrieve the response, the request and its result are removed from Unlocker and you won't be able to retrieve them again (unless you start a new request and get that approved again).
+Note that once you retrieve the response, the request and its result are removed from Revaulter and you won't be able to retrieve them again (unless you start a new request and get that approved again).

 A **successful**, final response will contain a JSON body similar to: